Manifest file

 In computer programming, a manifest file is a file containing metadata for a group of accompanying files that are part of a set or coherent unit.
 For example, the files of a computer program may have a manifest describing the name, version number, license and the constituent files of the program.

 The term "manifest" is borrowed from a cargo shipping procedure, where a ship manifest would list the crew and/or cargo of a vessel.

 Manifest files are similar in nature to declaration files in that both specify the expected structure of a computer program to be consumed by another computer program, providing additional information that allow system software, software-defined tools (e.g., compilers, linters), development environments, or other developers to understand how to interact with certain resources or code.
 Unlike declaration files, manifests do this in different ways and for different purposes.
 For instance, manifest files describe things like dependencies, permissions, or runtime settings that control the execution of code.
 Declaration files describe the structure of code (such as types, interfaces, or functions) to control the translation of code, support static type-checking, and enable convenient features like autocompletion and automatic code refactoring.

 Build systems and operating systems may use manifest files to understand how to set up, execute, or integrate a computer program into an existing system.
 Furthermore, while manifest files focus on project-level or system-level information (like runtime settings or dependencies), declaration files focus on code-level details (like the types or signatures of functions and objects).

 Types

 Package manifest

 Linux distributions rely heavily on package management systems for distributing software.
 In this scheme, a package is an archive file containing a manifest file.
 The primary purpose is to enumerate the files which are included in the distribution, either for processing by various packaging tools or for human consumption.
-Manifests may contain additional information; for example, in JAR (a package format for delivering software written in Java programming language), they can specify a version number and an entry point for execution.
+Manifests may contain additional information; for example, in JAR (a package format for delivering software written in Java), they can specify a version number and an entry point for execution.
 The manifest may optionally contain a cryptographic hash or checksum of each file.
 By creating a cryptographic signature for such a manifest file, the entire contents of the distribution package can be validated for authenticity and integrity, as altering any of the files will invalidate the checksums in the manifest file.